liamnguyen97/react-app-login/README.md

 ## Troubleshooting

 - If you encounter any issues with port 3000 being already in use, you can change the port mapping in `docker-compose.yml`
 - Make sure no other applications are running on port 3000 on your host machine

+##### CICD already set up and running